silky/goals/happy-moments/README.md

 I had a nice morning, deciding to just relax about everything.
 I worked out a minor calculation that I'd been stuck on, I realised a nice place to go for dinner with Jay, and it's sunny and I'm feeling supported and loved.
+I also got some books that I like!

 03-Apr-2015